 Brain stroke is a serious condition that requires prompt medical attention.
 Delayed diagnosis and management could have fatal results.
 Read on to know more about brain strokes in adolescents, their causes, risks, symptoms, diagnosis, treatment, complications, and prevention.

 Causes And Risk Factors For Stroke In Teenagers

 Any blockage or delay in the blood supply of the brain may result in a stroke.
-If the brain’s blood supply is interrupted by a blocked blood vessel, it is called ischemic shock, and if it occurs due to bleeding in the brain, it is called a hemorrhagic stroke.
+If the brain’s blood supply is interrupted by a blocked blood vessel, it is called ischemic stroke, and if it occurs due to a bleeding in the brain, it is called a hemorrhagic stroke.

 If the blood supply to the brain is temporarily blocked, teens may experience a mini-stroke (transient ischemic attack or TIA).
-In such cases, teens may have stroke-like symptoms that resolve within 24 hours.
+In such cases, teens may have stroke-like symptoms that usually resolve within the next 24 hours.
 If the symptoms and disabilities are minimal, it is called a minor stroke.
 A minor stroke may still require further evaluation to prevent recurrent strokes.
 According to the US Centers for Disease Control and Prevention (CDC), one out of four strokes are recurrent.

-The following conditions may increase the risk of stroke in teens (2).
+Here are some conditions that may increase the risk of stroke in teens (2).

 - Head injuries and other injuries